 Once parents get over the idea of seventh-grade girls flashing their private parts for the camera, it's clear that teenagers are not identical to adults who would prey on a 13-year-old.
 It's shocking to imagine ending up on the wrong side of the law by merely receiving an unsolicited pornographic image.
 Authorities aren't convicting children, but using the law as a teaching tool and trying to put a stop to a toxic new trend.

 It's obvious that some experts will be quoted to defend it.
 The Pittsburgh Post-Gazette found Texas A&M professor Christopher Ferguson, who called the trend unwise, but “We would have done it, too, if we would have had the cool phones.
 We didn't do it because we didn't have the technology."

 The same goes for defense attorneys.
-Public defender Dante Bertani protested a case of "sexting" teenagers in Greensburg, Pennsylvania: "Law enforcement gets carried away with what they believe is their duty to find everyone who spits on the sidewalk guilty of murder."
+Public defender Dante Bertani protested a case of “sexting” teenagers in

 The civil libertarians may wish to reconsider their position.
 They claim it's a private matter best resolved by parental responsibility.
 Would it follow that their parental irresponsibility should make the parent the legally liable party?

 L. Brent Bozell is Founder and President of the Media Research Center.